cryptoassetlab/cryptoassetlab.github.io/_pages/01-home.md

 ["Bitcoin and Blockchain Technology"](http://www.ametrano.net/bbt/) course since [2015/2016](http://www.ametrano.net/courses/#past-university-courses);
-the lab is a joint initiative between its academic and scientific community and the
+the lab is a joint initiative between our academic and scientific community and the
 [Digital Gold Institute](http://www.dgi.io).